The disease-fighting compounds in apples.

 It’s the skin of apples that contains the most quercetin, which is just one anti-inflammatory nutrient that you will benefit from daily.

 For those of you who wish to lose weight, lower your cholesterol, reduce risk of cancer, manage diabetes and reduce liver fat, then how about you chomp on at least 2 small apples a day?
-You can stew them as well (no added sugar) and have them with your morning oats or make a simple salad as I did today.
+You can stew them as well (no added sugar) and have them with your morning oats or make a simple salad such as the salad below.

 The research on the role of apples in the human diet was enough to convince me to add at least 1-2 apples a day when my health was at its worst.
 I hope I can convince you to eat them daily too.